 - Short credit history.

 By nature, younger individuals start from the bottom and must work towards building credit.
 For example, a university student just striking out on their own will not have a long credit history.
 The key is to be financially responsible and to be proactive with building credit.
-Start building credit right away, whether through a credit card, ontime student loan payments, or through an interest free personal loan with Portify.
+If you are new to the UK, have previous financial difficulties or, have a bad credit score, Portify can help.
+Portify offers a simple and easy way to build your credit score with Experian, Equifax and TransUnion.

 - Too many revolving accounts.